Analytical and numerical studying of the perturbed Korteweg--de Vries equation: Symmetry analysis

 where $c_{1}$, $c_{2}$, $c_{3}$ are arbitrary constants.

-Consequently Eq. \eqref{eq:ext_Burgers_3_symm} is invariant under three one--parameter Lie groups with the following generators
+Consequently, Eq. \eqref{eq:ext_Burgers_3} is invariant under three one--parameter Lie groups with the following infinitesimal generators

-The first generator corresponds to space translation invariance, the second generator corresponds to time translation invariance and the third one corresponds to scaling invariance.
-Thus there are two classical symmetry reductions of Eq. \eqref{eq:ext_Burgers_3_symm}.
+The first infinitesimal generator corresponds to space translation invariance, the second infinitesimal generator corresponds to time translation invariance and the third one corresponds to scaling invariance.
+Thus there are two classical symmetry reductions of Eq. \eqref{eq:ext_Burgers_3}.
 The first one is the traveling wave reduction corresponding to $X_{1}+X_{2}$ and the second one is the self--similar reduction corresponding to $X_{3}$.
 In the next section we will study these symmetry reductions.

-Let us note that we cannot indicate the integrable case of \eqref{eq:ext_Burgers_3_symm} using symmetry analysis presented above.
-One can find the integrable case of \eqref{eq:ext_Burgers_3_symm} studying classical symmetries for the potential form of this equation.
-Indeed, using the variable $u=v_{x}$ in \eqref{eq:ext_Burgers_3_symm} we find that at $\bar{\alpha}=1$ this equation admits the generator
+Let us note that we cannot indicate the integrable case of Eq. \eqref{eq:ext_Burgers_3} using symmetry analysis presented above.
+One can find the integrable case of Eq. \eqref{eq:ext_Burgers_3} studying classical symmetries for the potential form of this equation.
+Indeed, using the variable $u=v_{x}$ in Eq. \eqref{eq:ext_Burgers_3} we find that at $\bar{\alpha}=1$ this equation admits the infinitesimal generator $X_{\infty}=e^{v}\,\psi\partial_{v}$, where $\psi$ is any solution of the third order linear evolution equation $\psi_{t}+\psi_{xxx}=0$.